Ann McKenzie, Raleigh Wedding Officiant answers some common wedding questions:

 Q: How do I obtain a certified copy of my marriage license?

 A: You may obtain a certified copy of your marriage license after it has been filed with the Register of Deeds.
-This can be obtained online at https://wakerod.permitium.com/rod, or by US mail: send a completed request form, $10 check or money order, and photocopy of a government-issued ID.
+This can be obtained online at https://wakerod.permitium.com/rod, or by US mail: send a completed request form, $10 check or money order, and a photocopy of a government-issued ID.

 Q. How do I change my name?

-You must obtain a name change online from the Social Security office beginning 3-17-20.
-Here is a link to instructions: https://secure.ssa.gov/ICON/ic001.action#officeResults.
+A: You must obtain a name change online from the Social Security office beginning 3-17-20.
+Here is a link to instructions: https://www.ssa.gov/personal-record/change-name.
 You will need to complete form SSA-5: https://www.ssa.gov/forms/ss-5.pdf.
 You may want to send a copy of your driver’s license or birth certificate as an additional identifying document but not absolutely necessary since the marriage certificate has a lot of information on it.
-Mail the completed SS-5, an original Certificate of Marriage (photocopy not acceptable), any other ID you are submitting to US Social Security Administration, 4701 Old Wake Forest Road, Raleigh NC 27609.
+Mail the completed SS-5, an original Certificate of Marriage (photocopy not acceptable), and any other ID you are submitting to the US Social Security Administration, 4701 Old Wake Forest Road, Raleigh NC 27609.
 It may take anywhere between 2 and 4 weeks to get your new card.

 Then present a certified copy of the Marriage License to the DMV (Department of Motor Vehicles) with your new SS card to change your name on the marriage license https://www.ncdot.gov/dmv/help/moving/Pages/name-changes.aspx.